broadinstitute/cromwell/docs/optimizations/CheckpointFiles.md

 ### Example

 The following WDL demonstrates the use of the `checkpointFile` optimization.
-It has a command which is checkpoint-aware:
+It has a command that is checkpoint-aware:

 * It starts by attempting to restore state from the `my_checkpoint` file (or starts at `1` if the checkpoint is empty)
 * Then it counts up to 100, printing out the current counter value and a date timestamp at each value.